serversideup/ansible-postal/README.md

 ### "host_vars/mypostalserver.mydomain.test"
 Rename this file to match exactly what you have it set to in the "hosts" file within the Ansible repo.
 Open this file and modify it according to the comments.

-## Run the Ansible playbook
+## Run the Ansible playbook (from your machine -- not the server)
 Once you have everything configured, we can finally get to running the "Ansible Playbook".
-Run this command to start the deployment:
+Run this command to start the deployment **on your own machine**:

 ```sh
 ansible-playbook -i /path/to/your/downloaded-repo/hosts /path/to/your/downloaded-repo/postal.yml